"Anj(g)i" by Davey Graham.

 OK, boys and girls, back to the 60s: A 19-year-old British folk guitarist dedicated this 1961 acoustic fingerstyle blues/folk classic to his then girlfriend.
-Well known for its challenging descending bass line.
+Well-known for its challenging descending bass line.
 This piece heavily influenced the 60s British folk revival.
 He's also credited for popularizing the DADGAD alternate tuning.
-Paul Simon's version on the '66 "Sounds Of Silence" album is Simon and Garfunkel's ONLY instrumental studio recording.
+Paul Simon's version on the '66 "Sounds of Silence" album is Simon and Garfunkel's ONLY instrumental studio recording.
 Artist?
 Song?
-Answer: "Anji" by Davey Graham.
-Another one of those tests of manhood in the 60s - you HAD to be able to play "Anji" if you were worth anything as a guitarist.
-I was awed when I saw Paul Simon and his brother play it live on the Kraft Music Hall. https://www.youtube.com/watch?v=QnJ_SGX4u0w https://www.youtube.com/watch?v=1JxMHL9h-W0 https://www.youtube.com/watch?v=1Q0szRvtT4M
+Answer: "Anj(g)i" by Davey Graham.
+Another one of those tests of manhood in the 60s - you HAD to be able to play "Anj(g)i" if you were worth anything as a guitarist.
+I was awed when I saw Paul Simon and his brother Eddie play it live on the Kraft Music Hall.
+We think of Paul Simon as a consummate composer as well as a vocalist along with Art Garfunkel, but he is also an undisputed master of the fingerstyle folk guitar. https://www.youtube.com/watch?v=QnJ_SGX4u0w https://www.youtube.com/watch?v=1JxMHL9h-W0 https://www.youtube.com/watch?v=1Q0szRvtT4M

 Comments